Temdog007/ClassyEventHandler/README.md

 # Classy Event Handler
-A event handler written in C# and TypeScript
+A event handler written in C#

 ## Purpose
 This event handler allows for the creation of objects where every public method is automatically an event handler.
 An `EventHandler` will Invoke events and the appropriate public method will called for each instance of an object that extends an `IEventable<T>` that is present.